dotlang/language/Enhancements.md

 if it returns an instance of A and there is no f(A) then there will be a problem. when there is a call `f(x)` and real type of x is A, runtime will call `f(A)` function. if there is not such a function, parents of x will be investigated. if there is a `f(T)` where T is a parent of A, it will be called. no call will be made if there is ambiguity (no call candidate or more than one candidate).

-? - int/float/... all are special structs. so you can have functions working on int. and call them like:
+Y - int/float/... all are special structs. so you can have functions working on int. and call them like:
 `int x = 12; f(x)`

-? - can we have mixin here?
+N - can we have mixin here?
 a mechanism to define a number of functions for our new type? just implement the new type from A where mixin functions are defined for it. if you want to override, add function with same name on your type.

-? - clojure has `:pre` and `:post` for assertion for functions. we can have them too.
+N - clojure has `:pre` and `:post` for assertion for functions. we can have them too.
 ```
 func sort(x: int[], comparer: func(int,int -> bool) -> func(int, bool))